NiiyaNT/evil-datetimerangepicker/README.md

 ## Overview.
 A JavaScript component that is a date &amp; time range picker, no need to build, no dependencies except Moment.js, that is inspired by [Dan Grossman's bootstrap-daterangepicker](https://github.com/dangrossman/daterangepicker).

-Actually, this program is base on Dan Grossman's bootstrap-daterangepicker (version 3.1).
+Actually, this program is base on Alumuko vanilla-daterange-picker (0.2.0) based in Dan Grossman's bootstrap-daterangepicker (version 3.1).
-I just changed the code a bit to not need jquery.

 ## Requirements